bmezaris/Gated-ViGAT/README.md

 ## Acknowledgements

-This work was supported by the EU Horizon 2020 programme under grant agreement 101021866 (CRiTERIA);
+This work was supported by the EU Horizon 2020 programme under grant agreement 101021866 (CRiTERIA).

 ## References